atacms/wot-model-converter/README.md

 ## Notes
 * script only parse diffuse textures
 * all primitive groups are packed into one exported file at this time
 * skinned weight are not supported by wavefront obj.
 Collada DAE can do the trick.
-Weight export is still in development but nodes can be exported ATM.
 * support new primitives variant used in WoT v0.9.12+ HD models.
 * model mirroring is adapt to standard WG models.
 Results for models built by other parties are not guaranteed.
 * a slightly modified version of pycollada is used.
 The changes are not final so it's currently not linked to pycollada's github repo but instead included a copy in this project's lib folder